This post may contain affiliate links. Please see our disclosure policy.

 I’ll send it straight to your inbox!
 Plus you’ll get new recipes weekly!

-Serve it on a cutting board or oval-shaped tray as it is, or with ice cream.
-It’s the perfect arrangement to surprise your loved ones for anniversaries, birthdays, Valentine’s Day, or other special occasions.
+I typically serve it on a cutting board or oval-shaped tray as is, but it’s also delicious with ice cream.
+It’s the perfect arrangement to surprise your loved ones for anniversaries, birthdays, Valentine’s Day, or other special occasions!

 Recipe Tip